Adbuth05/Assignment2-Document-Similarity-using-MapReduce/README.md

 ``` bash
 DocumentID <document text>
 ```
-These files are stored in HDFS and read by the MapReduce framework line by line.
+-Point two These files are stored in HDFS and read by the MapReduce framework line by line.

 2. Mapper Phase

-Each line is split into a document ID and its text.
+-Point one Each line is split into a document ID and its text.
-The text is tokenized into words.
+-Point two The text is tokenized into words.
-The Mapper emits (word, documentID) pairs.
+-Point three The Mapper emits (word, documentID) pairs.

 3.Shuffle and Sort Phase

-Hadoop automatically groups all the values (document IDs) that share the same word.
+-Point one Hadoop automatically groups all the values (document IDs) that share the same word.

-This means every word is now associated with the list of documents where it appears.
+-Point two This means every word is now associated with the list of documents where it appears.

-Reducer Phase
+4. Reducer Phase

-For each word, the reducer takes the list of documents.
+-Point one For each word, the reducer takes the list of documents.

-It generates all possible pairs of documents that share that word.
+-Point two It generates all possible pairs of documents that share that word.

-The reducer accumulates counts of common words and calculates the Jaccard similarity:
+-Point three The reducer accumulates counts of common words and calculates the Jaccard similarity:

 J(A, B) = |A ∩ B| / |A ∪ B|

-The output is written as (DocumentA, DocumentB) → similarity score.
+-Point four The output is written as (DocumentA, DocumentB) → similarity score.

-Final Output
+5. Final Output

-The results are stored in the output directory of HDFS.
+-Point One The results are stored in the output directory of HDFS.

-They can be viewed with hadoop fs -cat /output/* or copied back to the local system for analysis.
+-Point twoThey can be viewed with hadoop fs -cat /output/* or copied back to the local system for analysis.
 ---

 ## Setup and Execution